p9c/tri/doc/declarations.md

 ## `Trigger`

 Trigger is a one-shot function that will be used for things like resetting configurations to default, running reindexing or replay or other similar one-off processes that may sometimes be needed for the application.

+Triggers have several boolean flags that affect when they run and signal also how they affect the execution path.

+Triggers can terminate execution of the app altogether, they have a possibility too be default on, and the flag disables it (not negate, disable, so multiple don't produce undefined), and the trigger can be set to run at shutdown instead of directly after parsing of CLI and config and before launch of Command handler.

+Some triggers maybe could execute before completion of parsing defaults, configuration and command line arguments, but for the sake of simplicity, these handlers do not execute until after parsing and before the (possible) invocation of the subcommand handler the user has specified.

+See [Handlers](#Handlers) for more information about Trigger handlers as well as the other handler types.

 ## `Default`